oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/sorter.rst

                     someColumn:
                         data_name: someAlias
                         apply_callback: callable # if you want to apply some operations instead of just adding ORDER BY
+                    otherColumn:
+                        disabled: true|false # allows to disable sorting for the column if it is defined somewhere
                 default:
                     label: DESC # sorters enabled by default, key is a column name